tanaylab/metacells/README.rst

 ``most_similar``, ``most_similar_name`` per cell (computed by ``compute_outliers_most_similar``)
-    For each outlier cell (whose metacell index is ``-1`` and metacell name is ``Outliers``), the index and name of the metacell which is the "most similar" (has highest correlation) with the cell.
+    For each outlier cell (whose metacell index is ``-1`` and metacell name is ``Outliers``), the index and name of the metacell which is the "most similar" to the cell (has highest correlation).

 ``most_similar_fold`` per gene per cell (computed by ``compute_outliers_fold_factors``)
-    For each outlier cell, for each gene, hold the fold factor between the expression level of the gene in the cell and in the most similar metacell to that cell.
+    For each outlier cell, for each gene, hold the fold factor between the expression level of the gene in the cell and the most similar metacell to that cell.
 This uses the same (strong) normalization factor we use when computing deviant (outlier) cells, so you should see some (non-excluded, non-noisy) genes with a fold factor above 3 (8x) which justify why we haven't merged that cell into a metacell.
 If there is a large number of outlier cells and a few genes have a high fold factor for many of them, you should consider marking these genes as noisy and recomputing the